The-AI-Alliance/community/CONTRIBUTING.md

 # Contributing

-👍🎉 First off, thank you for taking the time to contribute! 🎉👍
+👍🎉 First off, thank you for taking the time to contribute to AI Alliance initiatives! 🎉👍

 This document describes our guidelines for contributing.
 They are guidelines, not rules.
 Use your best judgment and feel free to propose changes to this document in a pull request.